Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'when you see Host key verification failed errors, typically after a server has been recreated or reprovisioned.'
-No mention of when not to use or alternatives, but the context is clear.
+Explicitly tells when to use: 'when you see Host key verification failed errors, typically after server reprovisioning.'
+It does not mention when not to use or suggest alternatives, but the context is strong enough for an AI agent to decide correctly.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.